manigaru/chatbots/README.md

 # Smalltalk for Rasa Stack

 Smalltalk for Rasa Stack has casual conversation data which can be used with Rasa Core and Rasa NLU as an add on to an existing training data.
+ChatBot.

 # Prerequisites

 - rasa_core (0.9.0a3)